tashachin/sirixdb.github.io/documentation.md

 For all of the use-cases we mentioned earlier: We can revert to a specific point in time where everything was in a known good state and commit the revision again.
 Or we might select a particular record, correct the error and commit a new revision.

 ## SirixDB
 SirixDB is a storage system, which brings versioning to a sub-file granular level while taking full advantage of flash-based drives as SSDs.
 As such, per revision as well as per page deltas are stored.
 Time-complexity for retrieval of records and the storage are logarithmic (`O(log n)`).
 Space complexity is linear (`O(n)`).

-Currently, we provide several APIs which are layered.
-A very low-level page-API, which handles the storage and retrieval of records on a per page-fragment level.
-A transactional cursor-based API to store and navigate through records (currently XML as well as JSON nodes) on top.
-A DOM-alike node layer for simple in-memory processing of these nodes, which is used by Brackit, a sophisticated XQuery processor.
-And last but not least a RESTful asynchronous HTTP-API.
-SirixDB provides
+Currently, we provide several APIs which are layered: A very low-level page-API, which handles the storage and retrieval of records on a per page-fragment level; a transactional cursor-based API to store and navigate through records (currently XML as well as JSON nodes) on top; a DOM-alike node layer for simple in-memory processing of these nodes, which is used by Brackit, a sophisticated XQuery processor; and a RESTful asynchronous HTTP-API.

+SirixDB provides:

 1. The current revision of the resource or any subset thereof
 2. The full revision history of the resource or any subset thereof